sfrisson/Docker_install/README.md

 # Docker_install
-automatisation of Docker install for a K8 server
+automatisation with ansible of Docker install